 Don’t let the cold keep you inside.
 You and the kiddos need the Sunshine.
 Try to take a walk or throw everybody outside (including yourself) every day.
 Our bodies need that sweet sunshine.
 Where I live (the Ozarks) it might be a balmy 70 or a chilly 22 in December.
 No matter.
 A bit of the sunshiny air clears the head and makes this mama a happy girl.

 You are what you eat.
 True story.
 Be watchful of the family diet.
 It’s tempted to fill bellies with all those traditional snacks and sweets.
 I love to munch as much as the next gal, but consider the energy drain with all those high-sugar foods.
 Your body will thank you.
-This probably means you need to go easy with my mama’s famous Peanut Brittle recipe that I just posted on my blog.

 Keep the Creativity